Skip to content

 Once you do get to the stage where you need to block a full on lace project, you'll need blocking boards and pins.

 Throw it in the spin cycle of your washing machine, or gently squeeze out the liquid from it (do not wring your knits, ever!).
 Then, place it inside a towel, roll it all up, and squeeze out excess water gently.
+For any larger projects that are mostly made of lace, like some sweaters and lace shawls, you'll have to do this just about every time you wash the project to open up those stitches again.

 Special tools for beginner lace knitters